zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ```

 > [!NOTE]
-> You need to wait for the image version to completely finish being built and replicated before you can use the same managed image to create another image version.
+> You need to wait for the image version to completely finish being built and replicated before you can use the same image to create another image version.
 >
 > You can also store your image in Premium storage by a adding `--storage-account-type  premium_lrs`, or [Zone Redundant Storage](/azure/storage/common/storage-redundancy) by adding `--storage-account-type  standard_zrs` when you create the image version.